jvivard/email_security-shopify/README.md

 ```
 with JSON parameters to customize the fetch criteria.

-### Code Style

-This project uses a consistent code style.
-Please ensure your contributions adhere to it.

 ## Security Notes

 - All sensitive information is stored in environment variables